greasytortoise/alumConnect/README.md

 ### Challenges:

+* We're gathering so much data about the users -- their likes, interests, github, linkedin accounts, and more can easily be added.
+Use this data to create new features!
+Eg: blog feed, linkedin api to populate additional fields in the user profile, ect,
 * Currently, a clever user of the site can spoof the JWT of an admin and do bad things.
 Prevent this from happening.
 * Refactor to use Flux
 * Add more features to admin dashboard(change user password, group, etc)